 So, if you need to hide all the clutter and just have very few pieces at sight, is this not going to become a boring room?
 Not necessarily!
 Mixing different textures is a fantastic way to add visual interest and movement to the room while still sticking to minimalism.

-6. Leave some empty space
+6. Minimalist interior design must have: leave some empty space

 In a minimalist interior, empty space is part of the design.
 Clean walls or free corners all contribute to make the space feel airy and light.